 If you live in Karns, you are a member!

-To reserve the Karns Community Club Center (Old Library) at 7708 Oak Ridge Highway or the Youth Center at 6616 Beaver Ridge Road (behind the Fire Station near Bojangles), please contact Pattie Loveday at (865) 938-8365.
-Make checks out to "Karns Community Club" and send to: Karns Community Club, 7584 Glastonbury Road, Knoxville, TN 37931.
+To reserve the Karns Community Club Center (Old Library) at 7708 Oak Ridge Highway or the Youth Center at 6616 Beaver Ridge Road (behind the Fire Station near Bojangles), please contact Julie McBee-Fritts at (865) 292-5270 (phone calls only, no texts).
+Phone calls are returned on weekdays only.
+Please make checks out to "Karns Community Club" and send to: Karns Community Club, 7511 Carpenter Rd., Knoxville, TN 37931.

-The next regular County Commission meeting is in the Main Assembly Room at the City-County Building on Monday, March 23rd at 5 p.m. with zoning issues heard starting at 7 p.m.
-To contact County Commissioners, email them at: firstname.lastname@example.org or, for individual email addresses and phone numbers, see: https://www.knoxcounty.org/commission/commissioners.php.
+The next regular County Commission meeting is on Monday, May 23rd, at 5 p.m. with zoning issues heard starting at 7 p.m. and is held in the Main Assembly Room at the City-County Building.
+To get the agenda, and for other information such as commissioner email addresses and phone numbers, go to: https://www.knoxcounty.org/commission/.